Clipit 1.0 released

 February 5, 2025 Â· 4 min

+In the meantime, I’ve renamed Grabit to Clipit to prevent PyPI naming collisions – see more details here.
 I’ve just released v0.7 of Grabit, my little command line app for saving full-text copies of webpages.
 It brings support for saving Reddit posts (I really wanted to do this), and custom user agents (I didn’t really want to do this, but here we are).
-It also prettifies the markdown, to make sure it looks just the way it should, nobody likes 10 blank rows before every bulletpoint.
-Using o1 to automate the boring parts One more interesting thing is that I’m experimenting with using an LLM to help me keep the README in sync with the new changes, and in general help me automate the boring parts of releasing a new version. ...
+It also prettifies the markdown, to make sure it looks just the way it should, nobody likes 10 blank rows before every bulletpoint. ...

 January 30, 2025 Â· 3 min